-This is a college-level course which provides students a comprehensive introduction to America's Criminal Justice System.
-Students will study the social, political and philosophical principles and underpinnings of the United States and its Constitution.
-The three major components to be analyzed within this context are: police and law enforcement, the courts and adjudication process, and corrections.
-Others topics covered include criminology, juvenile delinquency, computers and information technologies, investigations, drug abuse, and terrorism.
+This course is open to those students who have demonstrated a high level of ability and interest in social studies.
+Introduction to the Criminal Justice System is a full-year, college-level survey course designed to provide students with a comprehensive overview of the complex inner workings of the American Criminal Justice System.
+The course begins with a study of the social, political and philosophical principles and underpinnings of the United States and the U.S. Constitution.
+The three major components analyzed within this context are: police and law enforcement, the courts and adjudication process, and the system of corrections.
+Other topics of investigation include criminology, juvenile delinquency, computer / data information technologies, drug abuse, and terrorism.
+Students enrolled in the Introduction to the Criminal Justice System Honors course must be self-motivated to manage notable reading assignments and demonstrate one's ability as effective speakers and writers to enhance communication and shared knowledge in the classroom.
+Students will also conduct independent research projects, papers, and seminar presentations.

-This is an Honors level course.
-Students must be self-motivated and be able to work independently to conduct research projects and write papers that require organized note-taking, critical thinking, and extensive reading and writing.
-Students will also be required to participate in debates and simulations and demonstrate their ability to be effective writers, in order to enhance communication and shared knowledge within the classroom.